Visiting Yankee Stadium – Five Tips For Newbies

 Visiting Yankee Stadium, Tip #3: Use the Metro-North or MTA.
 You can drive to Yankee Stadium if you plan ahead and anticipate traffic, but if it’s your first time, it’s probably better to use public transit.
 The B, D, and 4 trains all stop at Yankee Stadium/161st, so it’s very easy to reach from the five boroughs that way, just know whether you should use the B or D (MTA’s website will explain if you need it).
 The Metro-North Yankee Stadium-153rd Street station was designed just for the new stadium; it’s a nice way to get there from the northern suburbs.
 The Hudson Line especially features a nice view of the Hudson River.

 Visiting Yankee Stadium, Tip #4: Get cheap eats at the Court Deli.
-There’s a lot of great food at Yankee Stadium, like Lobel’s steak sandwich, garlic fries, Carl’s cheesesteaks and the Barnyard Wedding, but if you want to get a cheap sandwich to take in (yes, you can do that), the Court Deli on 161st is ideal and just steps away from the Stadium.
+There’s a lot of great food at Yankee Stadium, like Lobel’s steak sandwich, garlic fries, Jersey Mike’s cheesesteaks and the Barnyard Wedding, but if you want to get a cheap sandwich to take in (yes, you can do that), the Court Deli on 161st is ideal and just a block and a half away from the Stadium.
 They sell sizable, tasteful and very inexpensive sandwiches, knishes and deli items, and you can put them in your knapsack to take into the ballpark.
 There are peanuts and bottled water sales on 161st Street too, so you can save a bunch on that.

 Visiting Yankee Stadium, Tip #5: Get there early to see the history.
 Yankee Stadium never lets you forget that it’s the home of the most successful franchise in sports, but that’s to be expected.
 If you’re a baseball history buff, definitely take the time to see Monument Park and the Yankees Museum.
 You’ll want to get to Monument Park early; it gets very full.
 The Yankees Museum features artifacts throughout the team’s history, Thurman Munson’s locker, and statues of Don Larsen throwing the final pitch of his perfect game to Yogi Berra.
 You can visit the Great Hall and the Babe Ruth Plaza too…the Yankees will always be happy to tell the stories.

 There you go; five tips for visiting Yankee Stadium for the first time.
-There’s also a new kids’ play area and a nursing room, so you have a great opportunity to sell this to the wife.
-One last thing…don’t use the box office on game day.
+There’s also a new kids’ play area and a nursing room, so you have a great opportunity to sell this to the new mom.